cbertelegni/weather-challenge/README.md

 ## Application Setup

 - Duplicate the `app/.template.env` to `app/.env`
-- Run `make build` in a terminal
+- Run `make build`

 ## Running the server

-Run `make run` and go to [http://0.0.0.0:8000/docs] in your browser to see the swagger UI
+Run `make run` and go to [http://0.0.0.0:8000/] in your browser to see the swagger UI

 ## Make comands